-Since 2013, we have reduced our water use from 7,349 million gallons/day (MGD) to 4,173 MGD – a reduction of nearly 43 percent.
-During that same time period, we have reduced our water consumption by almost 58 percent from 315 MGD to 132 MGD.
+Since 2014, we have reduced our water use from 7,382 million gallons/day (MGD) to 3,980 MGD – a reduction of nearly 46%.
+During that same timeframe, we also reduced our water consumption by almost 46% from 223 MGD to 121 MGD.

-We are also working with EPRI to test the application of a water footprint tool.
+We participate in collaborative industry water “footprint” research to find new ways to reduce the use and consumption of water by power plants.
 A water “footprint” is the amount of water used in the production of the goods or services by a business – for example, the amount of water needed to make a pair of jeans or to produce a kilowatt of electricity.
+We are working with EPRI to test the application of a water footprint tool.
 This analysis will help us better understand how we use water resources, which will support better water management, reporting, benchmarking and disclosure activities at AEP’s generation facilities.

 Water Use Reporting

 Because we place a high value on the importance of transparency, AEP extensively reports on our usage and management of water throughout our system in different forums.
 We do this through both required reporting, such as the U.S. Energy Information Administration, and through voluntary reporting efforts.
 For example, we participate annually in the CDP Water Survey and provide extensive water data in our Global Reporting Initiative (GRI) report.